 The final boss of Kirby: Planet Robobot is Star Dream, a mechanical marvel that absorbs the consciousness of its creator and sets out to commit intergalactic genocide.
-CFA didn’t have an antagonist like this, but it did “predict” Star Dream’s name.
+CFA didn’t have an antagonist like this, but it did sort of “predict” Star Dream’s name.
 Take a look:

 This right here is an excerpt from a CFA saga script that never made it into production.
-It would’ve revolved around an unused villain named Storm invading the Dream World and stealing its main source of power, the Star Dream.
+The story would’ve revolved around an unused villain named Storm invading the Dream World and stealing its main source of power, the Star Dream.
 This script was written in 2014, two years before the release of Planet Robobot.

 Kirby Star Allies & Void Termina

 This is where things get really strange; there are a huge amount of parallels between CFA and Kirby Star Allies.
 So many, in fact, that even I wonder how this could have happened.
 Remember, CFA was finished years before Star Allies was ever released.
 Here’s an interesting one:

 The image above is phase two of Kirby’s battle against Void Termina in Star Allies.
 Beneath it is an excerpt from a scrapped script of Season 3.
 Instead of revealing Spectra as the true mastermind, the protagonists were originally going to be inhaled into Luna’s stomach where they would have to defeat his soul.
 This is remarkably similar to Void Termina’s second phase — right down to the roar it unleashes when threatened.